sbuchali/bulk-list-pdf-metadata/README.md

 # bulk-list-pdf-metadata

+Reads PDF documents' metadata and outputs filename with title if the latter is present.

 ## Init

 - create folder "files"
 - paste PDF files into it
-- put pdf filenames into the following array in index.html (path ("files") gets added automatically, so you need only the filenames!)
+- put pdf filenames into the array (see below) in index.html (path ("files") gets added automatically, so you need only the filenames!)
 - open index.html (via http) in browser

 ```javascript